 Flow chart of dry granulation process

-A stepwise summary of the manufacturing steps used in the manufacture of tablets by the dry granulation method is listed below.
+A stepwise summary of the manufacturing steps used in the manufacture of tablets by the dry granulation method are listed below.

 - Weighing and Milling of formulation ingredients (drug substance and excepients)

 As its name implies, direct compression involves direct compression of powdered materials into tablets without modifying the physical nature of the materials itself.
 The technology involved in this method assumes great importance in the tablet formulations, because it is often the cheapest means, particularly in the production of generics that the active substance permits.
 Direct compression avoids many of the problems associated with wet and dry granulations.
 Its successful application in tablet formulation rests on two fundamental issues: